thienv29/swapface-tool/README.md

-# SwapFace API Tool
+# SwapFace Tool - GTX 1650 Optimized

-This is a tool API for swapping faces in images while preserving the original expression from the source image.
-Built with Flask, InsightFace, and ONNX Runtime for face swapping functionality.
+This is a tool API optimized for Windows GTX 1650 GPU for swapping faces in images and videos while preserving the original expression from the source image.
+Built with Flask, InsightFace, and CUDA ONNX Runtime for high-performance face swapping functionality.

+**Optimized for GTX 1650 (4GB VRAM) with CUDA support**

 ## Features